uisitoam/Climate-Regionalisation/README.md

 # Climate-Regionalization

 This project is based on the use of machine learning models to improve the statistical regionalization in areas of complex topography.
 This technique aims to enhance the relatively poor performance of global climate models in rugged terrains or coastal areas, which do not account for local characteristics.
-Dynamic simulations executed by The University of La Laguna's Earth and Atmosphere Observation Group will be used for this project.
+Dynamic simulations executed by The University of La Laguna's Earth and Atmosphere Observation Group will be used for this project in an attempt to emulate them with the developed models.

 Convolutional neural networks will be used in order to take into account the non-linear behavior showed in precipitation description; this networks also yield positive outcomes for describing temperature.
 Following this approach, two similar models will be developed to describe the mentioned variables based on synoptic condictions.

+Models will be trained with Era 5 reanalysis data, using 5 predictors at 3 different pressure levels.
+Using only land data for this purpose (rather than land and sea data) has shown better results in this particular study.
+Predictions are obtained using Era 5 reanalysis data, along with 3 different GCMs: GFDL, IPSL and MIROC.
+Moreover, future predictions are made with data from these three models, for the periods 2030-2059 and 2070-2099.

 ## Script